Lineblocs/site/app/docs/quickstarts/pin-conference.md

 ## Add Pin Numbers

-By default the conference will be setup with default pins for moderator and user access.
+By default, the pinned conference will wait for a moderator to join, end when the moderator leaves as well as only allow up to 10 participants maximum on the call at any given time.

-To update the pin numbers used for your conference, please click the "Switch" widget to bring up its options, then open the "Links" tab.
+To update settings for your conference please open the “PinConference” widget.

 ![Pin Access](/img/frontend/docs/pinned-conference/pin-access.png)